parthenon-hpc-lab/parthenon/docs/interface/Metadata.md

   always required. `OneCopy` variables, for example, may not need this.

-- `Metadata::SharedComms` TODO: not sure this variable is used
+- `Metadata::SharedComms` TODO(JMM): not sure this variable is used

 ### Application Metadata Flags